thosgood/this-weeks-finds/markdown/201-250/week202.md

                         \/

-Thanks to the choice of different orderings, the number of T-structures on an n-element set is n! times the number of binary trees with n leaves.
+Thanks to the choice of different orderings, the number of T-structures on an $n$-element set is n! times the number of binary trees with n leaves.
 Annoyingly, the latter number is traditionally called the (n-1)st Catalan number, C~n-1~.
 So, we have:

-    |T|(x) = ∑ Cn-1 xn
+    |T|(x) = \sum Cn-1 xn

 where the sum starts at n = 1.

-There\'s a nice recursive definition of T:
+There's a nice recursive definition of T:

-> \"To put a T-structure on a set, either note that it has one element,
+> "To put a T-structure on a set, either note that it has one element,
-> in which case there\'s just one T-structure on it, or chop it into two
+> in which case there's just one T-structure on it, or chop it into two
-> subsets and put a T-structure on each one.\"
+> subsets and put a T-structure on each one."

 In other words, any binary tree is either a degenerate tree, with just one leaf: